Most Popular / Frequently Used Thread Colors

 Military Subdued: A combination of colors that match military uniforms, Paintball, and airsoft team colors.
 The most popular subdued colors are forest, ACU light, muiticam, ACU dark, desert, arctic, and arid.

 Additional Thread colors: For truly complex designs, more than ten thread colors can be used.
 Its important to remember that a small patch with many thread colors can become messy in appearance when embroidered and lose some of its message.
-Extra thread colors are an additional ten cents each per patch.
+Extra thread colors are an additional fifteen cents each per patch.

 Twill / Fabric Background Color Chart